Lawn conversion rebate

 Low water plants Moderate-high water use or invasive plants (examples

-All edibles accepted for standard rebate (e.g., vegetables, fruit trees, herbs).
-Super rebate edibles must be low water use.
-Sod grass, including "no mow" grass or lawn substitutes
+All edibles accepted for standard rebate (e.g., vegetables, fruit trees, herbs); super rebate edibles must be low water use Sod grass, including "no mow" grass or lawn substitutes (e.g., buffalograss)

-Permeable pathways or patios.
-Examples of permeable hardscape include pavers and bricks set in a bed of sand with no mortar or grout and decomposed granite.
-Non-permeable pathways or patios (e.g., concrete, or pavers/flagstone/brick set in grout or mortar cement)
+Permeable pathways or patios (e.g., decomposed granite, or pavers/bricks set in a bed of sand without grout) Non-permeable pathways or patios (e.g., concrete, or pavers/flagstone/brick set in grout or mortar cement)

 Dry creeks, basins, and swales for capturing rain (watershed approach) Rocks or mulch without any plants